python-b5/chatlib.py/README.md

 bot.add_phrase("hello", "(waves at robot)")
 ```

 Now we can "wave" at the bot and it will respond accordingly!
-But when you use the word "waves" out of context, the robot will not say "hi", like would happen in a real conversation.
+But when you use the word "waves" out of context, the robot will not say "hi", like what would happen in a real conversation.
 Here's an example:

 ```
 User: (waves at robot)

 Bob: Hello!

-User: I like it when flags wave.
+User: I like it when the flag waves.

 Bob: Sorry, I don't understand.
 ```